bluerabbit14/MultiModel.ai/README.md

 - The `.env` file must be in the root directory (same folder as `package.json`)
 - The environment variable must be named exactly `REACT_APP_OPENROUTER_API_KEY` (case-sensitive)
-- **You must restart the development server** after creating or modifying the `.env` file for changes to take effect
+- **⚠️ CRITICAL: You must restart the development server** after creating or modifying the `.env` file for changes to take effect
+  - Stop the server with `Ctrl+C`
+  - Run `npm start` again
+- Environment variables are only loaded when the server starts, not during runtime
+- The `.env` file is automatically ignored by git (via `.gitignore`) to keep your API key secure

 ## Usage

+1. **Start the app**: After setting up the `.env` file and restarting the server, the app will open at `http://localhost:3000`
-1. Select an AI model from the sidebar
+2. **Select an AI model**: Choose from the available models in the sidebar
-2. Type your message in the input field or click on a sample prompt
+3. **Start chatting**: Type your message in the input field or click on a sample prompt
-3. Press Enter or click the send button
+4. **Send messages**: Press Enter or click the send button
-4. Switch models anytime during your conversation
+5. **Switch models**: Seamlessly switch between AI models anytime during your conversation
-5. Use the search feature to find specific messages in your chat history
+6. **Search history**: Use the search feature to find specific messages in your chat history
-6. Copy any message by clicking the copy icon
+7. **Copy messages**: Click the copy icon on any message to copy it to your clipboard

 ## Technology Stack